Welcome to your straightforward, easy to understand guide to getting a job with the federal government.

 While most of my advice will be specific to EC and PM competitions, there are still some general takeaways that can be applied to all streams!

 The Government of Canada hiring process is complicated and time-consuming.
-When I first started applying to jobs, I scoured the internet looking for support and didn’t find much.
+When I first started applying to jobs, I scoured the internet looking for support and didn’t find much that was easy to understand.
 I made the course to share with others what has worked for me and demystify parts of the process.

 The course includes five videos that break down and provide advice for the major steps in the hiring process: